mkfares/Python/Module-01/02-Installation on macOS.md

 The macOS system comes with Python version 2.7 nstalled.
 In this tutorial, we will install Python version 3.7

-To check the installed Python version on your macOS
+To check the installed Python version on your macOS system:

 1. Open the Terminal window (Cmd + Space Bar then type terminal)